 This way of eating was not sustainable.
 I never got full from eating, and again, I felt terrible all the time.

 Looking at New Options

-At about 6 months in eating a plant-based diet, I decided to look at new options and take health matters fully into my own hands.
+After about six months of eating a plant-based diet, I decided to look at new options and take health matters fully into my own hands.